 Credits: Wayne’s Roofing Inc.

-- Silicon Spray – an example of the protective coating installed on a roof is a silicon spray.
+- Silicone Spray – an example of the protective coating installed on a roof is a silicone spray.
 The biggest advantage of a spray on roof is foregoing any seams like you have with membranes.
-One would assume that spraying on a roof material would be much less expensive than applying a physical material, but in reality the silicon covering is one of the most expensive roofing procedures.
+One would assume that spraying on a roof material would be much less expensive than applying a physical material, but in reality the silicone covering is one of the most expensive roofing procedures.

-Here’s a quick reminder of each material’s pros and cons:
+Here’s a quick recap of each material’s pros and cons:

 - Modified Bitumen – multi-layers, but also heat absorbing and difficult to install.

-- Silicon spray – seamless installation, but costly.
+- Silicone spray – seamless installation, but costly.